dmitry/has_translations/README.md

 `:reject_if` option, which is available for the `accepts_nested_attributes_for`:

     accepts_nested_attributes_for :translations, :reject_if => lambda { |attrs| attrs['title'].blank? && attrs['text'].blank? }

+Added named_scope `translated(locale)`.
+With that named_scope you can find only those models that is translated only to specific locale.
+For example if you will have 2 models, one is translated to english and the second one isn't, then it `Article.translated(:en)` will find only first one.

 PS
 ==